 Arthrofibrosis of the knee is characterized by stiffness.
 There is inability to bring the knee fully straight (lake of extension or flexion contracture) and decreased bending of the knee (decreased range of flexion).
 Most patients have both with hard end point to terminal extension and terminal flexion.
 Arthrofibrosis varies in severity from mild stiffness to complete absence of motion (ankylosis).
 The stiffness is usually present from the time of knee replacement.

 Pain is a prominent symptom.
-Majority of the patients have severe pain.
+Most of the patients have constant and severe pain.
 Patients are frequently on narcotic pain medications.
 Rarely patients have little or no pain.
 The pain is long standing (chronic) and is felt either in the front of the knee (anterior knee pain) or throughout the knee (diffuse knee pain).
 The pain is usually present since the initial knee replacement without a painless time interval following the knee replacement.
 The pain is unexplained and does not progressively subside over time as it normally does after knee replacement (persistent knee pain).

 Sometimes , patients initially progress well for few weeks after the knee replacement and then the pain and stiffness appear.

 There is soft tissue swelling, warmth, redness and pain on manual pressure (tenderness) in and around the knee with inflammation.

 Soft tissues around knee feel firm (woody fibrosis) or even hard if there is bone formation within the soft tissue (heterotopic ossification).